a43mrk/CodeWithUnityTutorial/Counting Prototype/Assets/Readme.md

 [] change the count, lost text color
 [] Change the caount, lost into an new panel
-[] replace the close and open of the tulips by Animation to reduce errors
+[] replace the close and open of the tulips by Animation to reduce errors [] BUG: review if the ball is counted twice or more